 Independent Mass Tourist

-Visit regular tourist attractions but makes own travel arrangements and often ‘plays it by ear’.
+Visits regular tourist attractions and makes its own travel arrangements and often ‘plays it by ear’.

 Travels first class, stays in best hotels, goes to shows and dine at best restaurants.

 Drifts from place to place living a hippie-style existence.

 Enjoys taking it easy and getting away from all in quiet and peaceful places.

 Primary emphasis while on vacation is to remain active and engage in favourite sports.

 Participates in planned study programs or educated-oriented vacations, primarily for study and/or acquiring new skills and knowledge.

 If I look back at all the trips I’ve done and try to find some common ground to them I totally see myself as an “Archaeologist.
 I mean, there are few ruins in the world that I haven’t dragged my traveling companions to, haha.
 I would also like to think of myself as a “Thrill Seeker” since I really like to push myself to do things that I find scary just to prove to myself that I can do them which give such a great kick.
 You could probably also put me along the “Educational Tourist” since I’ve traveled to study abroad twice and “Independent Mass Tourist” as well since I often visit the most famous sites when I travel, but I honestly think that’s mostly my FOMO kicking in rather than my need to actually see them, haha.

 One category I do not see myself in is “Action Seeker” because I really don’t enjoy parting – and would never waste precious exploring time with being hungover!
 Another category I don’t fit in is “High-class Tourist” because I have no problem sleeping at the airport for one night instead of checking in to a hotel to save money, haha.

 How about you?
 Which of these categories do you see yourself in and which are totally unfamiliar to you?